philgyford/d3-mappiness/README.md

 ## TO DO

+* If you delete lines so that only one is left, but that line is set to not 'Show', then it should be made to show.
 * Add some dummy data for people to try it anyway.
 Generate on the fly?
 * Fix scrollbar when loading remote data.
 CSS Loader?
 * Hover over point, see its constraints.